 Ease of Removal and Storage

 Once assembled, the rack easily slides into a 2" hitch receiver.
 This model is secured to the vehicle using a No Wobble hitch bolt that requires two ¾" wrenches to install.
 The No Wobble bolt is of limited use for preventing rack wobble in the receiver.
 No matter how tight we got the bolt, play existed on all of our test vehicles.
-An anti-sway or no wobble bolt is a great feature employed by the Editors' Choice Thule T2 Pro, but the one included with this particular model, the Deluxe 4, does not work.
+An anti-sway or no wobble bolt is a great feature employed by the Editors' Choice Thule T2 Pro, but the one included with this particular model, the Deluxe 4, doesn't work.

 Ease of Assembly